jimwinquist/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Model Documentation
+I began by using the project walkthrough to generate a spline that accurately follows the waypoints around the track while maintaining the current lane.
+The model uses frenet coordinates and the map waypoints to generate a series of waypoints in front of the vehicle, fits a spline to these generated points and then converts these back to x/y coordinates to pass back to the vehicle controller.
+When a vehicle is in front of the ego vehicle and going too slow, it then checks for other cars to see whether a left lane change or right lane change is possible.
+If a lange change is possible it will proceed to change lanes and try to resume it's target speed of 50mph.
+I chose to implement the behavior planning logic as a finite state machine, but for more flexibility I would like to experiment with implementing it as a cost function that can take any number of additional cost arguments to extend the possible situations that might arise.

 ### Simulator.
 You can download the Term3 Simulator BETA which contains the Path Planning Project from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).

 In this project your goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
 You will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
 The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
 The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
 The car should be able to make one complete loop around the 6946m highway.
 Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
 Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 50 m/s^3.